VISIT TO THE JASPER SANFILIPPO ESTATE

 (Updated November 2006)

-to Robert Ridgeway who is the curator and in charge of much of the restoration work and especially the mighty Wurlitzer.
-Robert takes great delight on showing and explaining
+Robert Ridgeway who is the curator and in charge of much of the restoration work and especially the mighty Wurlitzer.
+Robert takes great delight on showing and explaining the work.

-railway orientated.
-A classical Western type steam locomotive, purchased from the Henry Ford Museum in Detroit is being preserved to run with an equally grand passenger
+orientated.
+A classical Western type steam locomotive, purchased from the Henry Ford Museum in Detroit is being preserved to run with an equally grand passenger coach and Caboose,

-coach and Caboose, in the near future.
+in the near future.
 The centre piece in this section is the massive Fun Fair 'Eden Palais' facade which is a glorious sight.
-Preserved to a standard that is quite
+Preserved to a standard that is quite unbelievable.
+The

-staircase of the Titanic and is quite breathtaking and awesome.
-At the top of the staircase which then splits in stairways leading to the upper floors to the right and left, stands a
+the Titanic and is quite breathtaking and awesome.
+At the top of the staircase which then splits in stairways leading to the upper floors to the right and left, stands a magnificent Imhof &

 The ceiling of this Grand Foyer is a magnificent stained glass skylight that is impossible to describe and when fully lighted glows with the power of 12,000 watts.